Neon-burning process: Formulae

+Description

 Neon burning takes place after carbon burning has consumed all carbon in the core and built up a new oxygen–neon–sodium–magnesium core.
 The core ceases producing fusion energy and contracts.
 This contraction increases density and temperature up to the ignition point of neon burning.
 The increased temperature around the core allows carbon to burn in a shell, and there will be shells burning helium and hydrogen outside.

 During neon burning, oxygen and magnesium accumulate in the central core while neon is consumed.
 After a few years the star consumes all its neon and the core ceases producing fusion energy and contracts.
 Again, gravitational pressure takes over and compresses the central core, increasing its density and temperature until the oxygen-burning process can start.